danqing/wallet-adapter/packages/wallets/glow/README.md

 ## Setting Network

 On Glow, the dApp is responsible for choosing the network that processes the transaction.
-We simulate all transactions before prompting the user to approve them and if the dApp doesn't choose the right network, the simulation will fail.
+We simulate all transactions before prompting the user to approve them.
+If the dApp doesn't choose the right network, the simulation will fail.

 ```ts
 // This will default to Mainnet